BlueBrain/atlas-enhancement/flatmap/README.md

 2. Clone this repository.
 3. Compile the code as explained above.
 4. Setup a Python environment using the provided `requirements.txt` file and activate it.
-5. Set the environment variable `ATLAS_ENHANCEMENT_ROOT` to the absolute path of the local clone of this repository.
+5. Set the environment variable `ATLAS_ENHANCEMENT_ROOT` to the location of the local clone of this repository.
-6. Set the environment variable `USER_DATA_ROOT` to the absolute path of the directory containing the input files.
+6. Set the environment variable `USER_DATA_ROOT` to the location of the directory containing the input files.
 7. Change directory to `$ATLAS_ENHANCEMENT_ROOT/flatmap/workflow`.
 8. Run `make`!